-Whether you are just exploring dfree® or seeking to get to the next level, dfree® volunteers have complied valuable tips
+Whether you are just exploring dfree® or seeking to get to the next level, dfree® volunteers have compiled valuable tips

 to help you achieve your goals.
 Also, start or find a local dfree® group or join a dfree® social community to share